 Soil Preferences of Fern Plants

 Ferns do exceptionally well in wet forest floors, so they prefer growing in soil conditions that mimic this habitat—plants in moist but well-draining soil for best results.

 Sun or Shade for Ferns?

 Most ferns are shade-loving plants, but everything from low light to full sun preferences can be found among different ones.

 The Fern plants are a collection of non-seeding deep-veined plants in the Polypodiopsida class.
 These plants contain specialized water-conducting structures known as xylem and phloem to help distribute nutrients around the body of the fern.
 Leaves of the fern are classified as complex megaphylls and are deep green in color.
 With more than 80 different types of fern around the world, these plants can reach heights of up 65 feet tall in ideal growing conditions.

 Species of them are found in several different environments, including desert climates and prairies.
-Although these plants are considered very robust and can tolerate a wide range of conditions, primarily grow in shaded areas such as densely packed forests.
+Although these plants are considered very robust and can tolerate a wide range of conditions, they primarily grow in shaded areas such as densely packed forests.
 Growth occurs primarily through rhizomes, and several species have rhizomes that grow solely underground.
 Ferns usually grow in colonies, and each species has an optimal soil pH range.

 The greenest part of the leaves, more commonly referred to as the Frond, is responsible for the majority of the fern's photosynthesis.
 In addition to the Fronds actively harvesting nutrients from the sun, ferns use a complex root system to harvest nutrients from underground soil.
 Several species of them are commonly used as fertilizer and to help improve soil quality.

 In addition, They are commonly planted in flower gardens and conservation areas as an ornamental addition.